 We’ve become accustomed to looking to the tech industry for innovation when it comes to how we communicate.
-But one idea that tech mavens made popular, the open workspace office plan, is proving to be a flop — actually hindering the communication it intended to promote.
+But one idea that tech mavens made popular, the open workspace office plan, is proving to be a flop — actually hindering the communication it is intended to promote.

 Companies as diverse as energy bar maker Clif Bar, financial services company Square, and gaming company Kixeye have opted for the open layout.
 CEOs and upper-level managers tout it as a way to facilitate communication and interaction among co-workers, but let’s not overlook the boost to the bottom line in build-out savings.